4 dead after small civilian plane crashes on Air Force base

 EGLIN AIR FORCE BASE, Fla.
 (AP) — Authorities say four people were killed when a small civilian plane crashed on a U.S. Air Force base in Florida.

-Military officials told news outlets that the Beechcraft B60 aircraft crashed Thursday morning in a remote area of Eglin Air Force Base in the Florida Panhandle.

-Base spokeswoman Jasmine Porterfield says the crash occurred in a densely wooded area, several miles from the base’s main runway.
+Military officials told news outlets the Beechcraft B60 aircraft crashed Thursday morning in a remote area of Eglin Air Force Base in the Florida Panhandle.
+Base spokeswoman Jasmine Porterfield says it crashed in a densely wooded area, several miles from the main runway.

-The Federal Aviation Administration says the plane crashed while approaching Destin Executive Airport, which is located across a bay from the base.
+The Federal Aviation Administration says the plane had been headed to Destin Executive Airport, across a bay from the base.
 Flight records say the plane departed from the Toledo Express Airport in Ohio.

+The victims have been identified as pilot Henry Nowakowski, along with passengers Carolyn Nowakowski, Patsy Nowakowski and Tom Seine.
+The plane is registered to Henry Leasing Company in Ottawa Lake, Michigan.

 Most Read Nation & World Stories